mapbox/batfish/README.md

   - `data`: Parsed front matter from the page's file.
   - `filePath`: Absolute path to the page's file.

+### vendorModules

+`Array<string>` - Identifiers of npm modules that you want to be added to the vendor bundle.
+  The purpose of the vendor bundle is to deliberately group dependencies that change relatively infrequently — so this bundle will stay cached for longer than the others.

 ### webpackLoaders

 `Array<Object>` - Additional loader configuration to pass to Webpack during both Webpack builds (client bundling and HTML generating).